nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Pros: Command can be executed quickly as only one method is required to parse the command.
     * Cons: Having a single parse method may result in the method having multiple responsibilities to parse various parts of a command, such as the command word, command flag and arguments.

-### Delete student feature

-#### Implementation

-The delete feature deletes a student contact from TutorAid.

-The feature is mainly implemented by the following methods:
-* `DeleteStudentCommand#execute()` in `DeleteStudentCommand` class: Deletes a student from TutorAid

-It is also additionally facilitated by these methods:
-* `TutorAidParser#parseCommand()` — Checks for the command word that is required for the deletion of a student.
-* `DeleteCommandParser#parse()` — Checks for the command flag that specifies the deletion of a student.
-* `DeleteStudentCommandParser#parse()` — Parses the student index specified.

 ### View student/lesson feature